melhelow/receipt-processor/README.md

 - Clone the repo
 - Run `npm install` to install all dependencies.
 - ` npm init -y` .
-- ` npm i express mongoose apollo-server-express graphql date-format`.
+- ` npm i express mongoose apollo-server-express graphql date-format @apollo/server`.
 - Run `npm start` to start the local server
 - press on the link `http://localhost:3001/graphql` when this message appear `🌍 Now listening on localhost:3001